-The Company's SCR as at 31 December 2023 was estimated at €21,5m and was covered by €40,8m of eligible capital resources, providing a surplus of €19,3m.
-As at 31 December 2023, the SCR coverage ratio amounted to 190% and the MCR coverage ratio amounted to 671%.
-The increase in the SCR ratio from prior year arose mainly from the higher available capital due to the increased profitability.
-The decrease in SCR amount is mostly driven by the decrease in Counterparty Default Risk required capital to €5,7m (2022: €6,9m), as a result of decrease of Type 1 exposures and the improvement in credit rating of the main financial institution counterparty.
+Throughout the reporting year, Genikes Insurance covered its SII Capital Requirements.
+The Company's SCR as at 31 December 2024 was estimated at €22,4m and was covered by €45,0m of eligible capital resources, providing a surplus of €22,6m.
+As at 31 December 2024, the SCR and MCR coverage ratios amounted to 201% and 773% respectively.
+The movement in the SCR ratio from the prior year arose mainly from the higher available capital resulting from higher retained earnings by the end of the reporting year.
+The SCR amount increased due to lower diversification effect resulting from the higher counterparty exposures.

 The calculation of the SCR according to the standard formula is divided into modules and sub-modules.
-The components of the SCR (before diversification) for the reporting period ended 31 December 2023, are presented in the following graph:
+The components of the SCR (before diversification) for the reporting period ended 31 December 2024, are presented in the following graph:

-For the reporting year 2023, Non-Life Underwriting risk, Counterparty Default risk and Market risk were the main components of the Company's SCR.
+For the reporting year 2024, Non-Life Underwriting risk, Counterparty Default risk and Market risk were the main components of the Company's SCR.
 Non-life underwriting risk components are premium, reserve risk and catastrophic events ("CAT") risk which are mitigated through the purchase of adequate reinsurance cover.
 To mitigate Market risk, the Company follows a defined Investment Policy which includes specific criteria and limits (qualitative and quantitative) for each category of asset in order to ensure that investments are made in a prudent manner.
 Counterparty Default risk is also one of Company's material risks and specific mitigation techniques are applied by the Company for proper mitigation.

-The Company's SCR, calculated using the standard formula and split by risk module, is presented in Section E - Capital Management.
+The Company's SCR split by risk module, is presented in Section E - Capital Management.
 In order to assess the risk sensitivity for each risk, the Company uses the standard formula and performs stress testing scenarios to ensure it will be solvent if any of these scenarios materialise.

 As part of its risk management process, during the reporting year, the Company carried out stress and scenario testing for material risks through the annual process of Own Risk and Solvency Assessment ("ORSA").
 Details of the stress testing and sensitivity analysis performed for each material category of risk is presented in the following sections.
+The following Sections provide both quantitative and qualitative details regarding specific risk categories.